 Privacy Amendment (Notifiable Data Breaches) Bill 2016 passes - health service providers and aged care providers required to comply

-The Privacy Amendment (Notifiable Data Breaches) Bill 2016 (the Bill) was passed by the House of Representatives this week.
+The Privacy Amendment (Notifiable Data Breaches) Bill 2016 (the Bill) was passed by the House of Representatives in February 2017.
 Once the Bill becomes Law, health service providers and aged care providers (providers) will be required to comply with the mandatory data breach notification (‘MDBN’) provisions.

 The Bill amends the Privacy Act 1988 to require providers to notify the Australian Information Commissioner (the Commissioner) and affected individuals when they suspect that a data breach has occurred and there is a real risk of serious harm to the individual as a result of the breach.